 Let’s take a look at an example.
 Several former Kaplan College students who attended two of its Texas campuses back in 2015 are eligible for borrower defense to repayment.
 Why?
 Because they received federal loans for courses taught by unqualified instructors, according to Texas state law.

+Not all legal violations count toward borrower defense to repayment.
 If you have another type of legal claim against the university — say you were harassed or injured on campus — this type of discharge is unavailable to you.

 How do I apply for borrower defense student loan discharge?